 Contains a location path to the value as a JSonata query.

 Note that this message is not meant to be relayed directly to your consumer as this may

 contain information that can be abused by people looking to commit fraud.

-The Ingenico ePayments platforms are constantly improved and expanded, so you should handle any unknown HTTP response code and/or any unknown error gracefully
+As the Worldline payment systems are constantly being expanded upon, you should handle any unknown HTTP response code and/or any unknown error code gracefully.